alphagov/govuk-rfcs/rfc-117-container-runtime.md

 The most immediate benefit of this approach is that it will allow us to offload upgrades of the host operating system to whomever manages the container runtime, and only have to manage updates to the applications' dependencies within the containers.
 By using containers to manage application dependencies more tightly, GOV.UK can enable a much lower risk upgrade path.
 Future upgrades should be easier to prioritise, because they will be smaller, lower risk pieces of work.

 Moving to a container based hosting environment will allow us to remove much of our legacy Puppet and Fabric code.
 This code is hard to maintain, and hard to hire people with the experience required to improve and upgrade.
 With industry and government overwhelmingly moving towards container based platforms, it should be much easier to hire people with these skills.
+In addition, removing this legacy code and moving to automated deployments will free up engineers time for improving the platform.
+We will also have the opportunity to revisit our home grown secrets system.

 Containerised hosting environments can generally provide much better value for money in terms of resource usage, both because many small applications can be “bin-packed” onto the same infrastructure, and because it is much easier to autoscale applications.